 Heat and electricity from one single source of energy

 Biogas production also has an indirect impact on climate protection.
-This is because the controlled fermentation of liquid manure and compostable waste prevents the release of harmful gases such as methane, which has a far more potent influence on the greenhouse effect than CO2.
-A biogas plant with an installed electrical capacity of around 500 kilowatts (kW) generates around four million kilowatt hours (kWh) of electricity and 4.4 million kWh of heat each year from approximately two million cubic metres (m3) of biogas.
-This replaces the equivalent of 440,000 litres (L) of fuel oil.
-As a result, a farmer can generate enough power to supply over 1,000 four-person households each year from one power plant, and the same CHP plant will produce sufficient heat to supply 150 households.
+Here, the controlled fermentation of liquid manure or compostable waste prevents harmful gases such as methane, which contributes significantly more to greenhouse effects than CO2, from escaping.
+A biogas plant with an installed electricity capacity of about 500 kilowatts (kW) produces about four million kilowatt hours (kWh) of electricity and 4.4 million kWh of heat in one year from about two million cubic metres (m3) of biogas.
+It therefore replaces the equivalent of 440,000 litres (l) of fuel oil.
+Thus, a farmer can produce enough electricity for more than 1,000 average four-person households in one year at his power station.
+At the same time, the CHP unit produces enough thermal energy to heat 150 households.

-Transporting heat: from biogas plant to public district heating network
+Transporting heat: from the biogas plant to the public district heating system

-Micro gas grids: from biogas plant to combined heat and power plant
+Micro gas grids: from the biogas plant to external CHP units

 Biomethane in the natural gas grid

-After processing, biogas can also be injected directly into the existing natural gas grid.
-In this scenario, it exploits the infrastructure available and finds application as a natural gas equivalent (known as biomethane).
-In Germany alone, around 100 plants currently feed 67,000 standard cubic metres (Sm3) of biomethane into the grid every hour.
-Sweden and the Netherlands are also seeing a huge boom in natural gas grid feed-in rates.
+After processing, biogas can also be fed directly into the existing natural gas grid.
+This is because it uses the available infrastructure and is used as a natural gas equivalent (called biomethane).
+At present, around 150 plants in Germany feed a volume of approximately 600 billion cubic metres (m3) of biomethane into the network every year.
+The natural gas grid is also fed into in Sweden and the Netherlands.